 It gets REALLY hot in the summer

 Okay, so I knew it would be hot but, trust me, ‘two weeks in the sun on holiday’ hot is totally different to ‘trying to get on with daily life when the mercury is rising rapidly’ hot.
 Finding acceptable work outfits is a trial when all you want to do is put on shorts and a vest (or lounge around in swimwear).
-Even getting to work is an ordeal – there’s not much point wearing make up as it’s generally halfway down my face by the time I reach the office.
-Don’t feel too sorry for me though as I only work part-time so, come 1pm, I’m out of work and ready to hit the beach!
+Even getting to work was an ordeal – there wasn’t much point wearing make up as it was generally halfway down my face by the time I reached the office.

 When it rains, it really rains